Longhurst Group granted planning permission for 47 affordable homes on site of former Boston printing company

 We’ve been granted planning permission to build the 47 homes on the former Magnadata site off Norfolk Street in the town.

 The new development will see the regeneration of the vacant site and all the homes will be available for either shared ownership or affordable rent.
+It'll be part-funded through a grant from Homes England as part of our strategic partnership.

 Marcus Keys, Executive Director of Growth and Development, said he was delighted to have secured planning permission for the development.